Croatia national under-20 football team: History

 The U20 national team was formed in 1994.
 The first match was played against the team of Austrian region Styria, and the first match against FIFA member was against Italy on 8 February 1995.

 Croatia managed to qualify for 1999 FIFA U-20 World Cup.
 That was the second appearance from the Croatian football team in the FIFA competition, after A team appeared on FIFA World Cup in France in 1998.
 They passed the group, then lost to Brazil by 4–0 in Round of 16.

 On 24 July 2010, after trashing Portugal 5–0 in 2010 UEFA European Under-19 Championship group game, Croatia qualified for the semi-final.
 Also, it secured a spot in 2011 FIFA U-20 World Cup in Colombia.

 Another good performance by the U19 team at 2012 championship saw Croatia qualifying for the World Cup, this time held in Turkey in 2013.

 Recent results

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results from the last 12 months, as well as any future matches scheduled.